netdance/webclient-mvc-examples/vanilla-jQuery-MVC-sample/README.md

 ## Install and see it run

-download [qedserver](http://qedserver.napcs.com/) , then install the repo in the server's public directory
+download [qedserver](http://qedserver.napcs.com/) , then install this subdirectory of the repo in the server's `/public` directory

 Navigate to [http://localhost:8080/index.html](http://localhost:8080/index.html) and everything should be pretty self explanitory from there.